Sitwon/sitwon.github.com/_posts/2012-11-12-Red-Hook-Recap.md

 to help restore communications in an area that had been affected by Sandy.
 The email didn't mention which state we were headed to, let alone which neighborhood, but we were ready to drive up there immediately anyways.
-Since she mentioned that we may need to run off of solar power I figured that Commotion routers would ultimately be a part of the solution, as the Ubiquity hardware they run on is much more power-thrifty than a laptop booted with Byzantium Linux.
+Since she mentioned that we may need to run off of solar power I figured that Commotion routers would ultimately be a part of the solution, as the Ubiquiti hardware they run on is much more power-thrifty than a laptop booted with Byzantium Linux.
 We set to work that evening prepping a special re-spin of Byzantium to interoperate seamlessly with Commotion and solve some other challenges that had been sitting on our to-do list.
 Then we did not hear back for a couple